Crystal duality and Littlewood-Richardson rule of extremal weight crystals: Introduction

 \section{Introduction}

 Let $U_q(\frak{g})$ be the quantized enveloping algebra associated with a symmetrizable Kac-Moody algebra $\frak{g}$.
-In \cite{Kas94'}, Kashiwara introduced a class of integrable modules over $U_q(\frak{g})$ called extremal weight modules, which is a natural generalization of integrable highest or lowest modules.
+In \cite{Kas94'}, Kashiwara introduced a class of integrable modules over $U_q(\frak{g})$ called extremal weight modules, which is a natural generalization of integrable highest weight or lowest weight modules.
 There exist a global crystal base and a crystal base of an extremal weight module, and the crystal base of an extremal weight crystal, simply an extremal weight crystal, appears as a subcrystal of that of the modified quantized enveloping algebra $\widetilde{U}_q(\frak{g})$ \cite{Kas94'}.
 Suppose that $\frak{g}$ is an affine Kac-Moody algebra of finite rank.
 Then an extremal weight crystal of positive (resp. negative) level is isomorphic to the crystal base of an integrable highest (resp. lowest) weight module.
-In \cite{AK, Kas02}, the structure of level zero extremal weight modules has been studied in detail, and it was conjectured by Kashiwara \cite{Kas02} that an extremal weight crystal of level zero is isomorphic to the product of the crystal base of a tensor product of fundamental representations and a set of Laurent Schur polynomials.
+In \cite{AK, Kas02}, a level zero extremal weight module has been studied in detail, and it was conjectured by Kashiwara \cite{Kas02} that the structure of a level zero extremal weight crystal can be described in terms of a tensor product of the crystal bases of level zero fundamental weight modules and Laurent Schur polynomials.
 In \cite{BN}, Beck and Nakajima proved this conjecture (see also \cite{B,Na} for the case when $\frak{g}$ is symmetric), and furthermore based on the study of extremal weight modules they proved the Kashiwara's conjecture on Peter-Weyl decomposition and the Lusztig's conjecture on two-sided cell structures of $\widetilde{U}_q(\frak{g})$ in a purely algebraic way, though there is a geometric background related with quiver varieties.